Staged Filming of False Flag 'Chemical Attacks' Has Begun in Idlib: Russian MoD

 Jisr al-Shugur is a key al-Qaeda held town in Idlib Province, specifically under the control of Hayat Tahrir al-Sham (formerly Nusrah Front, or al-Qaeda).
 There have been international journalists inside Jisr al-Shugur over the past weeks.

-Official Russian military sources also say two containers with chlorine-based toxic substance have been brought to Jisr al-Shugur; however, the sources did not cite any specific intelligence or provide evidence for the claim.
+Official Russian military sources also say two containers of a chlorine-based toxic substance have been brought to Jisr al-Shugur; however, the sources did not cite any specific intelligence or provide evidence to back the claim.

 The Russian MoD described, per Sputnik: